See FAQs about these topics

 What do you value most when reviewing freshman applicants?

 High academic achievement as well as demonstrated interest in and aptitude for science and math is strongly considered in the freshman review process.
-Read more in the Getting In: Freshmen section.
+Read more in the Info For Future Students section.

 How hard is it to be admitted to the College of Natural Sciences?